Nuitka/Nuitka/README.txt

 ** Command Line

-   Then look at "Nuitka.py --help" and a shortcut "Python" which always sets "--exe" and "--execute" options, so it is somewhat similar to "python".
+   Then look at "Nuitka.py --help" and a shortcut "Python --help" which always sets "--exe" and "--execute" options, so it is somewhat similar to "python".

 ** Where to go next

-   Remember, this project is not yet complete.
-Although most of the CPython test suite works perfectly, there is still more polish needed, to make it do enough optimizations to be worth while.
+   Remember, this project is not completed yet.
+Although the CPython test suite works near perfect, there is still more work needed, to make it do enough optimizations to be worth while.
 Try it out.

    Subscribe to its mailing list: http://kayhayen24x7.homelinux.org/blog/nuitka-a-python-compiler/nuitka-mailinglist/